gabrielramirezv/SARS-CoV-2_in_wastewater/README.md

 ## Metadata and documentation

 This README provides basic usage information.
 For more detailed information on the scripts design and implementation, see the project_report.md file in the docs directory.
+The directory structure of the project is as follows: src (contains the source code), lib (contains the libraries to use), docs (documentation), tests (for testing), data (contains the datasets we use)

 ## Source Code